Cole, powerful Astros hammer Nats 7-1, lead World Series 3-2

 Nationals: Strasburg is 4-0 with a 1.93 ERA this postseason.
 He won the wild-card game in relief, then won starts against the Dodgers, Cardinals and Astros.
 He outpitched Verlander in Game 2, giving up two runs in six innings.
 Strasburg led the NL with 18 victories this season.

-Astros: Verlander is the only pitcher to start out 0-5 in the World Series after struggling in Game 2.
+Astros: Verlander is the only pitcher to start out 0-5 in the World Series after losing Game 2.
 He’s made six starts overall in the Fall Classic with a 5.73 ERA.
 Verlander went 21-6 this year and led the majors in wins, but is 1-3 with a 4.15 ERA in five postseason starts.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports